US Supreme Court weighs NRA free speech fight with New York official | Law-Order

 US Supreme Court weighs NRA free speech fight with New York official

-Cole argued that Vullo and other New York officials abused their authority in violation of the First Amendment, telling the justices: "There's no question on this record that they encouraged people to punish the NRA."
-Vullo in 2018 called upon banks and insurers to consider the "reputational risks" of doing business with gun rights groups following the Parkland shootings.

-The U.S. Supreme Court on Monday grappled with whether a New York state official can be sued for violating the National Rifle Association's constitutional free speech rights by allegedly pressuring banks and insurers to avoid doing business with the influential group due to its gun rights advocacy.
-The NRA is seeking to revive its 2018 lawsuit accusing Maria Vullo, a former superintendent of New York's Department of Financial Services, of unlawfully retaliating against it following a mass shooting in which 17 people were killed at a high school in Parkland, Florida.
+The U.S. Supreme Court on Monday grappled with the National Rifle Association's claim that a New York state official violated its free speech rights by coercing banks and insurers to cut ties with it - with the gun rights group backed by an unlikely ally: President Joe Biden's administration.
+The NRA urged the justices to revive its 2018 lawsuit accusing Maria Vullo, a former superintendent of New York's Department of Financial Services, of unlawfully retaliating against it following a mass shooting in which 17 people were killed at a high school in Parkland, Florida.

 The justices heard arguments in the NRA's appeal of a lower court's decision to throw out its suit against Vullo.
-At issue is whether Vullo wielded her regulatory power to coerce New York financial institutions into cutting ties with the NRA in violation of free speech protections under the U.S. Constitution's First Amendment.
-Some questions posed by the justices aimed at distinguishing permissible government advocacy from unlawful pressure.
+At issue was whether Vullo wielded her regulatory power to coerce New York financial institutions into cutting ties with the NRA in violation of the U.S. Constitution's First Amendment protections for freedom of speech.
+The justices sought to distinguish permissible government advocacy from unlawful coercion.

 Vullo in 2018 called upon banks and insurers to consider the "reputational risks" of doing business with gun rights groups following the Parkland shootings.
 She later fined Lloyd's of London and two other insurers more than $13 million for offering an NRA-endorsed product called "Carry Guard" that Vullo's office found was in violation of New York insurance law.
 The product provided liability coverage for policyholders who caused injuries from gunfire, even in cases involving the wrongful use of a firearm.